Security Industry Authority: The future of the SIA

-On 14 October 2010 the UK Government's Cabinet Office made an announcement on the future of many public bodies.
+On 14 October 2010, the UK Government's Cabinet Office made an announcement on the future of many public bodies.
 Its intention for the SIA was stated as: "Security Industry Authority – No Longer an NDPB – Phased transition to new regulatory regime."
 The exact nature of this new regulatory regime is yet to be determined.
 In the meantime the existing regulatory regime remains in place and existing laws will continue to be enforced.

 In March 2011 the SIA was removed from Schedule 1 of the Public Bodies Bill (subsequently, the Public Bodies Act 2011).

 On 20 November 2012 the Home Office published a consultation document entitled 'Consultation on a Future Regulatory Regime for the Private Security Industry'.
 The document proposes a regime in which individuals will continue to be licensed but the primary focus of the regulator will shift to a system of business regulation.
 The future status of the SIA is not considered.

 On 11 January 2016 it was announced that a consultation into the future of the SIA was being conducted.
-The closing date for submissions is 18 February 2016.
 Organisations and individuals could submit opinions and experiences.